maniospas/pygrank/docs/userguide/preprocessing.md

 and `assume_immutability`
-arguments should be passed to the preprocessor and will be ignored by the constructors (what would otherwise happen is that the constructors would create a prerpocessor with these arguments).
+arguments should be passed to the preprocessor and will be ignored by the constructors (what would otherwise happen is that the constructors would create a preprocessor with these arguments).

 Basically, when the default value `preprocessor=None` is passed to ranking algorithm constructors, these create a new preprocessing instance